gardener/machine-spec/spec.md

     // Secrets is the map containing necessary credentials for cloud-provider to list the machines.
     // This field is OPTIONAL.
     map<string, bytes> Secrets = 3 [(cmi_secret) = true];

+    // ProviderID is the unique identification of the VM at the cloud provider.
+    // This could be the same/different from req.Name.
+    // ProviderID typically matches with the node.Spec.ProviderID on the node object.
+    // Eg: gce://project-name/region/vm-ID
+    // This field is OPTIONAL.
+    string ProviderID = 4;
 }

 message GetMachineStatusResponse {